-Mark Kane is the CEO of Credit Wise Advisors, the largest and most trusted provider of small business funding solutions based on business credit in the U.S. As a successful entrepreneur, author, small business owner and speaker, Mark has spent more than 17 years as an investment banker.
+Mark Kane is the CEO of Credit Wise Advisors, the largest and most trusted provider of financial services business opportunities and small business funding solutions based on business credit in the U.S. As a successful entrepreneur, author, small business owner and speaker, Mark has spent more than 17 years as an investment banker.
 He understands the challenges of building a business asset through credit, maintaining cash flow, making payroll, business expansion and inventory/equipment management.
 He is proud that his company, as a direct lender, has funded over 20,000 companies with its unique program, which provides businesses up to $250,000 ― just like a business line of credit ― with no personal guarantees and a 95% approval rate.

 Credit Wise Advisors meets the need of many entrepreneurs and small- and medium-sized business (SMB) owners who do not know where to go when traditional banks cannot fund their loan requests for start-up capital, to expand their businesses or to better manage cash flow.
 The truth is that the vast majority of these individuals can’t afford to wait for banks, because banks require large amounts of paperwork, financials, tax returns, personal guarantees, collateral and high credit.